LinuxDroidMaster/Termux-Desktops/Documentation/terminology.md

 [Patched SuperTuxKart example](https://github.com/termux-user-repository/tur/tree/master/tur/supertuxkart)

-(UNLESS you use a [glibc-runner from glibc-repo within native Termux](https://github.com/termux-pacman/glibc-packages/wiki/About-glibc-runner-(grun)) or a [proot/chroot])
+(UNLESS you use a [glibc-runner from glibc-repo within native Termux](https://github.com/termux-pacman/glibc-packages/wiki/About-glibc-runner-(grun)) or a [proot/chroot] which would allow you to run glibc packages without patching for bionic)

 # Graphic APIs